 - be more likely to go back to school if she has to miss it for illness or another reason

-- be less likely to engage in risky behaviour.
+- be less likely to engage in risky behaviour

-Research shows that young people who stay in school for longer have better outcomes, not just in education, but also in future employment, income, health and wellbeing.
+Young people who stay in school for longer have better outcomes, not just in education, but also in future employment, income, health and wellbeing.